Marcell Ozuna Player Props: Braves vs. White Sox

-Marcell Ozuna -- with an on-base percentage of .256 in his past 10 games, 65 points lower than his season-long percentage -- will be in action for the Atlanta Braves versus the Chicago White Sox, with Lance Lynn on the hill, on July 15 at 7:15 PM ET.
+Marcell Ozuna, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves versus the Chicago White Sox, with Dylan Cease on the mound, July 16 at 1:35 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the White Sox.
+In his last game he had a one-hit showing (1-for-2) against the White Sox.

 Marcell Ozuna Game Info & Props vs. the White Sox